Grenville Advocate

-The Grenville Advocate was a newspaper that served the Scarsdale area in later half of the 19th century.
+The Grenville Advocate was a newspaper that served Scarsdale, Victoria, Australia, in the latter half of the 19th century.

+History

-It was established by printer Johann Hermann Vogt who, along with his wife Maria Elisabeth (née Kellner, a former operatic singer) and family, arrived in Melbourne, Australia, on the Marco Polo on 6 December 1856.
+The newspaper was established by the printer Johann Hermann Vogt who, along with his wife Maria Elisabeth (née Kellner, a former opera singer) and family, arrived in Melbourne, Australia, on the Marco Polo on 6 December 1856.
 The family lived at Kew before later settling in the Scarsdale district.

-Journalist and editor, George Leonard Vogt (1848–1937), also worked on the Grenville Advocate.
+The journalist and editor George Leonard Vogt (1848–1937) also worked on the Grenville Advocate.
 The son of Johann and Maria, he was born on 1 November 1848 at Frankfurt am Main, Germany.
 Upon the death of his father in 1864, George was apprenticed to a Ballarat printer.
 From there he developed a deep interest in political reform movements.

 Archives

 Microfilm copies of the Grenville Advocate held at the State Library of Victoria span 12 March 1862 to 4 December 1875.

-Microfilm for the period 1872 to 1890 are also a part of the newspaper collection preserved by The Woady Yaloak Historical Society.
-Founded March 1985, the society is located at the old Court House building, Brooke Street, Smythesdale.
+Microfilms for the period 1872 to 1890 are also a part of the newspaper collection preserved by the Woady Yaloak Historical Society in Smythesdale.